Defense pick Peter Hegseth paid accuser to protect his career, his lawyer confirms

 Hegseth is known for his TV work, and loyalty to Trump

-When Hegseth was nominated last week, his selection seemingly surprised several Republican lawmakers; as NPR reported, his name was not on the known shortlist of potential nominees.
+When Hegseth pending nomination emerged last week, the selection seemingly surprised several Republican lawmakers; as NPR reported, his name was not on the known shortlist of potential nominees.
 But it continued a pattern of Trump's placing loyalists and Fox News personalities in prominent positions.

-Trump's selection has put Hegseth, who lives in Tennessee with his wife and seven children, under intense scrutiny.
+Trump's pick has put Hegseth, who lives in Tennessee with his wife and seven children, under intense scrutiny.

 Prominent Democrats and military experts have raised questions that range from the meaning of his tattoos and political ethos to whether Hegseth is qualified to oversee the country's largest employer.
 The Defense Department has "more than 2.1 million Military Service members and over 770 thousand civilian employees," according to a 2020 fiscal report.